alexlovric/gmac/README.md

 - Deform geometries using RBF and FFD
 - Transform geometries (or selection just a selection of nodes)
 - Large range of selection and transformation tools
-- Import/export vtk-type files and stl files
+- Import/export stl, obj and vtk-type files
 - Convenient python interface (gmac_py)
 - Create primitives
 - Great performance